zeek/zeek-docs/scripts/base/bif/plugins/Zeek_UDP.events.bif.zeek.rst

    event is also raised for all matching UDP packets, including empty ones.

-   :u: The connection record for the corresponding UDP flow.
+   :param u: The connection record for the corresponding UDP flow.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

-   :contents: TODO.
+   :param contents: TODO.

    .. zeek:see::  udp_reply udp_request udp_session_done
       udp_content_deliver_all_orig udp_content_deliver_all_resp